magicsandbox-ai/magicsandbox/apps/Dev/README.md

 Options to pass to [Tailwind](https://tailwindcss.com/docs/configuration) during the [build process](todo).

-Note that magicsandbox.Develop does not support glob patterns for `content` but instead accepts an array of regex patterns.
+Note that magicsandbox.Dev does not support glob patterns for `content` but instead accepts an array of regex patterns.
 The default value below will match any file ending in `.js`, `.jsx`, or `.html` and work for most use cases:

 ```javascript
 {